-LABEL DESCRIPTION Configure Clo ne Source/ Destination Port Enter the source port under the Source label.
+LABEL DESCRIPTION Configure Clor Configure Clone Source/ Destination Port Enter the source port under the Source label.
 This port's attributes are copied.
 Enter the destination port or ports under the Destination label.
 These are the ports which are going to have the same attributes as the source port.
 You can enter individual ports separated by a comma or a range of ports by using a dash.
 Example: 2, 4, 6 indicates that ports 2, 4 and 6 are the destination ports.
 2-6 indicates that ports 2 through 6 are the destination ports.
-Port Features Port Select to apply all settings to the port.
-Use this first to select the common settings and then remove the settings you do not want copied.
-Select a feature's check box to select a specific feature.
+Port Features Select a feature's check box to select a specific feature.
 Otherwise, select the check box in the table heading row to select all features for a category.
 SYSTEM Select the system feature (you configured in the SYSTEM menus) to be copied to the destination ports.
 Otherwise, select the SYSTEM check box in the table heading row to select all features for a category.
+PORT Select which port features (you configured in the PORT menus) should be copied to the destination ports.
+Otherwise, select the PORT check box in the table heading row to select all features for a category.